 The competency-based route

-You are current member of the society holding Fellowship status with or without Data Analyst, have graduated with a non-accredited level 6 or 7 degree (or equivalent) with sufficient statistical knowledge and have at least five years’ work experience within a statistical role.
+You are a current member of the society holding Fellowship status, with or without Data Analyst, have graduated with a non-accredited level 6 or 7 degree (or equivalent) with sufficient statistical knowledge and have at least five years’ work experience within a statistical role.
 You will be asked a series of competency-based questions as part of your application.

 Read our competency-based route guidance notes (PDF).